Washington honors an ancient tree that survived Hiroshima

 Bonsai artists aim to realistically represent nature in the form of a miniature mature tree.

-"Growing bonsai is just like [nurturing] a dog or a cat or having a child.
+"Growing bonsai is just like growing [or nurturing] a dog or a cat or having a child.
 It's something you can't neglect," he said.
 "If you're going away a bit, and if you don't have a place where you're constantly at, if you're traveling, then it probably isn't a good idea."

 On a recent spring day, Guidry walked over in his American-flag leather boots to a bald cypress he trained that's on display at the National Bonsai and Penjing Museum in Washington, D.C.